blackcodherbootcamp/guidelines/courseoverview/README.md

 The bootcamp will run for 2 evenings a week between 6pm and 9pm Cohort A: Monday and Wednesday
-Cohort B: Tuesday and Thursday
+Cohort A: Tuesday and Thursday

 We will also have Empowerment Days which run every other Friday at 6.30pm, these sessions are designed to empower the women on the course and give them ideas about working in the tech industry.